Can returning Pogba solve Man Utd's midfield and mentality problems?

 Mental fragility and familiar midfield problems contributed towards two more dropped points in the quest to finish in the top four.

 Let’s start with the latter.
-In just under two weeks, the transfer window will close and, as it stands, United are not close to signing anyone.
+In just under two weeks, the transfer window will shut and, as it stands, United are not close to signing anyone.

-History has proven that January signings can have transformative effects on teams.
+History has obviously proven that January signings can have transformative effects on teams.

 United need only to go back to Bruno Fernandes’ acquisition to see the impact a new addition can have at Old Trafford.